 I also look forward to learning about the U of M and the Twin Cities, to getting to know new people, and to engaging with the local communities and organizations.
 I would like to use this opportunity to make myself available to everyone who is interested in creating research-based collaborative projects that involve embedding art and design thinking into the academic research – please do contact me at the museum with your ideas!

 Elise Armani graduated from the University of Minnesota in 2017 with a BFA in Studio Art and a BA in Gender, Women and Sexuality Studies with a minor in Art History.
-Elise is an artist and an independent curator and is the current Weisburg Curatorial Fellow at WAM.
+Elise is an artist and an independent curator and was the Weisburg Curatorial Fellow at WAM.